Biodiversity & Business | Deloitte UK has been saved

-So, what is biodiversity and why is it in crisis?
+Biodiversity: What does it mean and why is it in crisis?

 In simple terms, biodiversity concerns the variety of life on Earth as a whole.
 Biodiversity comprises every plant, animal, insect and microbe that makes up the ecosystems on the planet.

 However, as a direct result of continuous unsustainable activity, the global population of wild species fell by 60% between 1970 and 2014.
-Further to this, according to the 2019 IPBES Global Assessment Report on Biodiversity and Ecosystem Services, one million species of plants and animals are at risk of extinction within decades.
+Further to this, according to the 2019 IPBES Global Assessment Report on Biodiversity and Ecosystem Services, one million species of plants and animals remain at risk of extinction within decades.

-Why should business care about biodiversity?
+Why should businesses care about biodiversity?